Tips | Networking Strategies

 Develop and Update Your Online Presence.
 The majority of people will look you up online before agreeing to meet with you.
 Review all of your social media accounts to make sure they represent you in a positive and professional manner.
 One great social media tool to use is LinkedIn.
 If you have a LinkedIn profile you can have it critiqued by appointment with the Career Centre.
 Please review our Social Media Tip Sheet.

 Identify Your Current Network.
 You can start by thinking about who you already know who can help you.
 Who are the people who you can talk to any time (e.g. people that would be willing to give you advice on anything)?
 This could include friends, classmates, family, friends of family, employers, former employers, neighbours, professors, teachers and/or members of the clergy.

 Attend Networking Events (virtual and/or in-person).
-Get out to connect, engage and network with people as much as possible and ensure to meet them both online and in-person.
-Opportunities exist to attend employer - sponsored events through UTM (see the UTM Career Centre web site and register for the various events on CLNx).
+Get out to connect, engage and network with people as much as possible and meet them both online and in-person.
+There are opportunities to attend employer-sponsored events through UTM (see the UTM Career Centre website and register for the various events on CLNx).
 Other opportunities include joining professional associations, joining business networking groups, and volunteering for clubs and committees.
 Find contacts in your target business sector or industry, and make an appointment to meet with them to obtain information about the industry or your target job (see Conduct Information Interviews section below).